 Using Helm

-This guide walks you through installing and configuring a Midaz environment for Kubernetes using Helm.
-You’ll find instructions on setting up Ingress controllers, enabling observability, and managing dependencies.
+This guide walks you through installing and configuring a Midaz environment on Kubernetes using Helm.

 helm version